 M&V is a systematic way of assessing actual energy savings from energy efficiency projects.
 It grew out of the International Performance and Measurement Protocol (IPMVP) originally supported by the US Department of Energy in the 1990s and is now operated by EVO, an international not-for-profit organisation.

 A serial communications protocol (language) that enables communication among industrial electronic devices connected to the same network, such as a system that measures temperature and humidity in a factory and communicates the results to an EMS.
-Modbus is important when defining your metering and hardware strategy – learn more here.
+Modbus is important when defining your metering and hardware strategy and our free hardware checklist could be of great help to you!

 23. Passive Consumption

-Energy consumed during non productive hours or throughout the day due to passive loads.
+it is the energy consumed during non-productive hours or throughout the day due to passive loads.

 24. SCADA (Supervisory Control and Data Acquisition)